-One of our awesome days of Mother Goose Time lessons focusing on Sights and Sounds of winter was all about winter ice.
+One of our awesome days of Experience Preschool Curriculum lessons focusing on Sights and Sounds of winter was all about winter ice.
 Other topics we’ve covered this month are animal tracks in the snow and the sound of drums.

 Wonder About Winter Ice